Grilled Shrimp Salad

 Filling and satisfying salads should have healthy veggies and something with substance.

-Potato Salad is usually the first satisfying salad most of us think of.
-When I make potato salad, I want it with Homemade Mayo on mine.
-Lots of celery and onions and a quick homemade mayo; which is simply lemon, olive oil and an egg yolk.
+Add to that, lots of celery and onions and a quick homemade mayo; which is simply lemon, olive oil and an egg yolk.

-Orzo Salad is another favorite satisfying salad; also another dish I made on PBS.
-Place grilled fish or shrimp on top and you’ve got the perfect and complete healthy meal that won’d leave you hungry.
+Place grilled fish or shrimp on top and you’ve got the perfect and complete healthy meal that won’t leave you hungry.

 How To Grill Shrimp

-Shrimp is small and easy to slip through the grate of a grill.
-There are several ways to approach this task, so I will share a few of my favorites:
+Therefore, there are several ways to approach this task, so I will share a few of my favorites:

 • Slide the shrimp, top to bottom, onto kabob sticks.
 This keeps them straight while grilling and makes them easy to turn over.